Package Leaflet: Information for the Patient

 Daptomycin Accord administered as an intravenous injection over 2 minutes

-Water should not be used for reconstituting Daptomycin Accord for intravenous injection.
-This medicine must be reconstituted only with 9 mg/ml sodium chloride solution (0.9%).
+Water must not be used for the reconstitution of Daptomycin Accord for intravenous injection.
+This medicinal product must be reconstituted only with 9 mg/ml (0.9%) sodium chloride.

-Reconstituting the lyophilized product with 10 ml of a 9 mg/ml sodium chloride solution (0.9%) can obtain a concentration of 50 mg/ml of daptomycin for injection.
+Reconstituting the lyophilised product with 10 ml of a 9 mg/ml (0.9%) sodium chloride injection solution yields a concentration of 50 mg/ml of daptomycin for injection.

-The lyophilized product takes approximately 15 minutes to dissolve.
-The fully reconstituted product has a transparent appearance and may present small bubbles or foam around the edge of the vial.
+The lyophilised product takes approximately 15 minutes to dissolve.
+The fully reconstituted product has a transparent appearance and may present some small bubbles or foam around the edge of the vial.

-To prepare Daptomycin Accord for intravenous injection, follow the instructions below:
+To prepare Daptomycin Accord for intravenous injection, follow these instructions:

-For reconstituting the lyophilized product, aseptic technique must be used throughout the process.
+To reconstitute the lyophilised product, aseptic technique must be used throughout the process.

 The physical and chemical stability during use of the reconstituted solution in the vial has been demonstrated for 12 hours at 25°C and up to a maximum of 48 hours if refrigerated (2°C – 8°C).

-However, from a microbiological point of view, the product must be used immediately.
-If not used immediately, the storage time during use is the responsibility of the user and, normally, should not exceed the times indicated above for chemical and physical stability in use.
+However, from a microbiological point of view, the product should be used immediately.
+If not used immediately, the storage time during use is the responsibility of the user and normally should not exceed the times indicated above for physical and chemical stability during use.

-The vials of Daptomycin Accord are exclusively for single use.
-Any remaining vial that has not been used must be discarded.
+The vials of Daptomycin Accord are for single use only.
+Any unused portion of the vial should be discarded.